laurakond/Once-Upon-a-Time/README.md

 ## Testing

 The game application went through extensive testing during the development and deployement stages.

-See [testing.md](TESTING.md) for full testing and validation information.
+- See [testing.md](TESTING.md) file for full testing and validation information.

 [Return to Table of Contents](#table-of-contents)

 ## Deployment
 This website was deployed using GitHub pages an Heroku website.
 To deploy the project, follow the steps below: